 You can cut this manually if you have a lot of patience and are good with a utility knife.
 (The Cricut makes it a lot easier.)

-1. Print out the image 4 times.
+1. Print out the image (from above) 4 times.
 If you are trying to make a larger version of the medallion than your printer can handle, try taking it to a store that offers print services like Staples, Office Depot or FedEx.
 They can print it the size that you need.

 2. Lay down your mat board with the rough side facing up.
 Make sure it is on something that you can cut on.